 Over time, the institutional logo has been refined to better accommodate readability in smaller sizes and on digital screens.
 To allow greater flexibility, the logo has been designed in vertical and horizontal formats, with reversed options.
 Full-color, black, red, and white outline versions of the logo are available for download below.

 Other versions of the logo—particularly for embroidery and specialty print needs—are available upon request.
 (When necessary for specialty printing, the tan gradient in the crest can be substituted with Pantone color 468c to create a flat logo.)
 Please contact University Marketing for other options if the following crest versions available don’t fit your specific need.
 In limited circumstances, such as the need to use the logo in a size that would be too small to read the words, it is acceptable to use only the “W” crest.

 Primary Institutional Logos

 Secondary Departmental Logos

 Campus units may use a secondary logo that incorporates the “W” crest, official fonts and colors, and a specific configuration in keeping with UW–Madison visual identity standards.
 Units should not attempt to create their own version of the secondary departmental logo or alter the departmental secondary logo in any way (see below for usage guidelines).
 University Marketing will create a secondary logo for your unit free of charge upon request.
-University Marketing can also help units create specialized logos for a specific purpose (such as an anniversary) that will be used only during a specific timeframe (such as one year).
+University Marketing can also help units create specialized logos for a specific purpose (such as an anniversary) that will be used only during a specific timeframe.
 University Marketing advises against using secondary logos on the web.
 Contact University Marketing if you have questions.

 Independent university brands